natgo/wt-wiki-scraper/wikitext-transpiled/ground/CCVL.md

 |}
 '''Notes''':

-* Shells are modeled individually and disappear after having been shot or loaded.
+* Shells are modelled individually and disappear after having been shot or loaded.
 * Rack 3 is a first stage ammo rack.
 It totals 19 shells and gets filled first when loading up the tank.
 * If you pack 20&nbsp;''(+23)'' shells or fewer, it will keep the front hull empty of ammo.
 * Simply not firing when the gun is loaded will move ammo from racks 1-2 into rack 3.
 Firing will interrupt the restocking of the ready racks.